H-Fontaine/Rust-thread_pool/README.md

+# Thread Pool
-A simple thread pool coded in Rust to parallelize tasks.
+## A simple thread pool coded in Rust to parallelize tasks.

 Built with the purpose to speed up the trainning of the neural network : https://github.com/Pyrrhos512/Rust-neural